Open Source Your Knowledge, Become a Contributor

-The main goal of a CoC battle is to be short (except in the "Shortest" mode).
+The main goal of a CoC battle is to be solved in a short period of time.
 CoC players are looking for quick simple puzzles to solve; for more complex problems, they'll dive into the classic puzzles section.

 No CoC puzzle is too easy.